In a rare prosecution of a police officer in a police misconduct case, a Riverside cop was charged with murder of a romantic rival.

 Both Rodriguez and Perez pleaded not guilty to all charges.
 In his report explaining the 2014 shooting, the police officer stated that he was at the house to arrest Morin on a warrant when the victim tried to grab his gun, and the cop had to open his firearm in self-defense.

 Initially, the cop was cleared of wrongdoing in the shooting, as the Riverside County District Attorney’s Office justified Rodriguez’s shooting and closed the case.

 Prosecution of the former cop was made possible thanks to police misconduct attorney Brett Greenfield, who was hired by the victim’s family.
 During a deposition, the attorney asked the cop to testify if he wanted to murder Morin to get him “out of the way” so that he could continue his romantic relationship with Perez.

 “I’m exercising my Fifth Amendment right not to testify,” Rodriguez responded.
 The case concluded with Riverside County settling the lawsuit for $7 million, and prosecutors had to re-open the criminal investigation into the shooting, which brought murder charges.
-The former cop is currently out of custody after posting $1 million bail.
+The former cop is currently out of custody after posting $1 million bails.